Emmeix/NetInterface/README.md

 A command line interface for network devices, cisco routers and switches specifically

-Made with python mainly using the Parimiko SSH library
+Made with python mainly using the Paramiko SSH library

 ![Main interface](https://i.imgur.com/IEQZ7tg.png?1)